ajulik1997/SWINE/README.txt

 02  Script checks whether McStas is installed in
     the default path C:\mcstas-##
     PLEASE MAKE SURE MCSTAS 2.4+ IS INSTALLED

+	You may experience strange behaviour if you have more than one copy of McStas installed

 03  You will be asked whether to load a previously
     generated interactive plot, or to run a